hoakusa/front-end-handbook/README.md

 	*   [You Dont Need jQuery](https://github.com/oneuijs/You-Dont-Need-jQuery)
 	*   [JS Tips](http://www.jstips.co)

+##Thanks to the author
+Guys, don't forget to click an "star" if you like my project :)

 ##Help the project
 If you liked this project, [please donate to me on PayPal](https://www.paypal.me/melnik909).
 Thanks!